vippsas/vipps-developers/faqs/common-problems-faq.md

 ## Why do I get a CORS error?

-If you get a CORS (Cross-Origin Resource Sharing) error, it is from your side, not an error from Vipps.
-You are most likely attempting to call the Vipps API from a website, and your web server's configuration prevents it.
+If you get a CORS (Cross-Origin Resource Sharing) error, it is from your side, not an error from Vipps MobilePay.
+You are most likely attempting to call an API from a website, and your web server's configuration prevents it.

 CORS is a protocol that enables scripts running on a browser client to interact with resources from a different origin.
 Sometimes servers are configured to prevent this, and that results in a CORS error.

-Vipps only receives the API requests over HTTPS, and has no way of detecting how the request was made on the caller side - it all looks the same.
+We only receive the API requests over HTTPS, and we have no way of detecting how the request was made on the caller side - it all looks the same.
 We cannot fix the CORS error for you.